CAIC-AD/YOLOPv2/README.md

 We used the BDD100K as our datasets,and experiments are run on **NVIDIA TESLA V100**.

 ### Visualization
-model : trained on the BDD100k dataset and test on T3CAIC  Camera.
+model : trained on the BDD100k dataset and test on T3CAIC camera.
 <td><img src=images/together_video.gif/></td>